-Choosing when to start your fiscal year is one of the first things you need to do when setting up a new business.
-It may sound like the easiest thing to do, but this one small step definitely has a big impact.
+Choosing when to begin your fiscal year is one of the first steps when starting a business.
+Deciding on a fiscal year start date may not sound crucial, but this small step can significantly impact your business.

-Among other things, your fiscal year will dictate your business strategy and your income tax return filing timeframe.
-It will determine how you track your company’s financial status and how you report it to your shareholders.
-A strategically planned fiscal period can also improve your operations, help you cut costs and make your company attractive to potential investors.
+Your fiscal year dictates your business strategy and income tax return filing time frame.
+It determines how you’ll track your company’s financial status and report it to your shareholders.
+A strategically planned fiscal period can also improve operations, cut costs and help you find investors for your business.

 What is a fiscal year?